jdcitrin/cv-colordetect/README.md

 Working Computer Vision color detector, uses numpy and pillow to detect color array within video stream, and creates a boundary box around color.

+Mulitcolor detection has more features, such as labeled and colored bbox's, and smoother recognition using kernels & erode/dilate.

 to make venv: python -m venv venv